jogleasonjr/linqpad-server/README.md

 # linqpad-server

+Expose your snippets to the masses!
 View and execute your LINQPad snippets over a Web API.
 Post input arguments and view standard output results over HTTP.

 #### Call this test.linq snippet: